opsdisk/pagodo/README.md

 The goal of this project was to develop a passive Google dork script to collect potentially vulnerable web pages and applications on the Internet.
 There are 2 parts.
 The first is **ghdb\_scraper.py** that retrieves Google Dorks and the second portion is **pagodo.py** that leverages the information gathered by **ghdb\_scraper.py**.

 To my knowledge, AeonDave beat **pagodo.py** to market with the similar "doork" tool (https://github.com/AeonDave/doork), so definitely check that one out too.
-I have been working sporadically on the scripts for a couple months and finally got it to a publishable point.
+I have been working sporadically on the scripts for a couple months and finally got them to a publishable point.

 #### tl;dr